andreacfromtheapp/random-word-api/README.md

 >
 > The deployment free tier shuts the service down after some time of inactivity.
 > You may experience a slow loading because of that.
 This is not under my
 > control.
-Please be patient if that should happen.
-Please and thank you 🙏
+Please be patient, if that should happen.
+Thank you for your
+> understanding 🙏

 An easy experience landing page, for the less technically inclined, is also available!
 Just visit: